Digital Nomad/Remote Worker Visa

 Applicants who are self-employed must provide:

-• Proof of ownership of a company which is registered outside of Panama,
+• Proof of ownership of a company that is registered outside of Panama,

 • A sworn declaration outlining the business activities that they are engaged in, the services which they offer, the nature of their clients, and their past and expected revenue.
 Documents must be properly notarized and authenticated at a Panama Consulate.